thewhiteh4t/nexfil/README.md

 * **Fast**, lookup can complete **under 20 seconds**
 * Over **300** platforms are included
 * Batch processing
-    * Usernames can be provided from commandline
+  * Usernames can be provided from command-line
   * List of usernames can be provided from a file
 * Results are automatically saved in txt file
 * JSON and CSV file formats [Coming Soon]
 * Proxy support [Coming Soon]